 C. BACK OR BACK LEASING: as its name indicates it, the client sells the goods to the leasing company, for a conventional value that should cover in cash and then takes it in lease.
 Only it can be made with productive fixed assets, computation equipment, machinery, cargo vehicles, and public transportation or on properties.

 This modality is also useful in the case of care for goods.
-The client acquires the equipment and the leasing company cancels the expenses of import by means of a promise leasing contract.
+The client acquires the equipment and the leasing company cancels the expenses of import by means of a promised leasing contract.
 Once the equipment is nationalized, they formalize an agreement of operative leasing.

 D. REAL STATE: when the leasing contract is made on a good productive property.
 It is special to develop big construction projects.
 Also, it is combined with the leaseback.

 E. INTERNATIONAL: this modality eases the acquisition of machinery and equipment on the outside.
 The leasing company collects the canons and the tour, acting as a middleman (Cross Border Leasing).
 This modality also adds the import leasing guided-back, facilitating the operation and readiness equipment that the leasing companies cannot bring directly.
 The contract comes under the figure of temporary import.
 Those tributary benefits depend on the legislation of each country, which should be consulted.

 International leasing can be cross-border leasing; import leasing and export (Plan Vallejo); leasing in a free zone or export leasing.

 a.
 Syndicated: in the case of large operations, several companies join to assist the business.
 One of them leads, but they are solitary in the obligations of the contract.